NOAA-CSL/MELODIES-MONET/docs/tutorial/installation.rst

 Examples of conda configuration environment.yaml files that include a record of all the dependencies are available via the GitHub:

-- `NCAR cheyenne environment.yaml <https://github.com/NOAA-CSL/MELODIES-MONET/tree/develop/python_env_ymls/cheyenne>`__
+- `NCAR Cheyenne environment.yaml <https://github.com/NOAA-CSL/MELODIES-MONET/tree/develop/python_env_ymls/cheyenne>`__
-- `NOAA hera environment.yaml <https://github.com/NOAA-CSL/MELODIES-MONET/tree/develop/python_env_ymls/hera>`__
+- `NOAA Hera environment.yaml <https://github.com/NOAA-CSL/MELODIES-MONET/tree/develop/python_env_ymls/hera>`__

 General Instructions
 --------------------

-Setting up MELODIES-MONET on HPC machines can be complicated.
+Setting up MELODIES MONET on HPC machines can be complicated.
 To help users get started, instructions for specific HPC machine environments are in the Appendix.
-If you are installing MELODIES-MONET on NCAR cheyenne or NOAA hera follow these machine specific instructions instead.
+If you are installing MELODIES MONET on NCAR Cheyenne or NOAA Hera follow these machine specific instructions instead.

-      - `NCAR cheyenne <../appendix/machine-specific-install.html#NCAR-HPC-cheyenne>`__
+- `NCAR Cheyenne <../appendix/machine-specific-install.html#NCAR-HPC-cheyenne>`__
-      - `NOAA hera <../appendix/machine-specific-install.html#NOAA-HPC-hera>`__
+- `NOAA Hera <../appendix/machine-specific-install.html#NOAA-HPC-hera>`__

-To install MELODIES-MONET on your laptop or on HPC machines in general follow these instructions:
+To install MELODIES MONET on your laptop or on HPC machines in general follow these instructions:

 (a) Set up a conda environment with all the dependencies, including MONET and